soundlust/devstream.tv/README.md

 # devstream.tv

-[devstream.tv](http://devstream.tv) is a site where streams of working developers are aggregated.
+[devstream.tv](http://devstream.tv) is a site where live video streams of working developers are aggregated.

 ## Contributing